-Well, I was worried about this when we did such a good job in April.
+Well, I was worried about this when we did such a good job with our expenses in April.
 And I can already give you a little sneak peak into June… we’re on a downhill slide folks.
 I hope you are learning from our mistakes, because obviously we are not.
 (This post contains affiliate links.
 That means if you click on them and buy something I may make a commission).

 Sure, I have excuses up the wazoo.
 We’re finishing up some remodeling we started last summer, with money we had already set aside to do so, but still takes money.
 Apparently we starved ourselves in April, so we made up for it in May.
 I got a promotion at work, so I had to go shopping (mind you my new pay doesn’t start until mid-July).
 Are you seeing our unhealthy pattern here?